Home Sun, Moon & Space Night Sky Antarctica Rothera Research Station

 Mars rise and set in Rothera Research Station

-Mars is just 3 degrees from the Sun in the sky, so it is difficult or impossible to see it.
+Mars is just 16 degrees from the Sun in the sky, so it is difficult to see.

 Mars